 As a rule, software used for wellness and fitness activities, as well as software for collecting and storing patient data, is not a medical device.

 Not sure how to classify your medical device?
-Do not hesitate to contact us – our experts are ready to help.
+Do not hesitate to contact us using the contact form below – our experts are ready to help.